Canon SX420 vs SX60

 It is notable that the SX60 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-Both the SX420 and the SX60 have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the SX60 have been discontinued, but can regularly be found used on ebay.
 The SX60 was replaced by the Canon SX70, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Canon SX60 Manual.
+Further information on the features and operation of the SX420 and SX60 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Canon SX60 Manual.